 |1300lb mako shark caught recently in the USA|

 The attitude of the media must change as well.
-Just as they would not dream of publishing a picture of a big-game hunter standing next to a shot rhino, it must now be unacceptable to show people standing next to a shark or marlin strung up by its tail.
+Just as they would not dream of publishing a picture of a big-game hunter standing next to a shot tiger, it must now be unacceptable to show people standing next to a shark or marlin strung up by its tail.

 At the beginning of the 20th Century intensive overhunting caused numerous wild land animals to become endangered.
 At about the time Ernest Hemmingway wrote 'The Old Man and the Sea' in 1951 a growing wildlife protection movement for land animals was forming.
 By the 1960s and 70s the movement was in full swing.

 No such widespread, large-scale conservation movement exists for fish.
 If there is any hope of conserving these magnificent animals public attitudes to their slaughter will have to play catch-up with land conservation and change dramatically.